yelouafi/unReact/README.md

 3- event listeners updates the application state (possibly via an intermediate layer like Flux or Redux)
 4- the system re-evaluates the view function and patches the DOM

 unReact uses a *pull* based model for events, when an event fires, the event is not forwarded to listeners (There are no listeners anyway) but instead *published* on a central place.
-When the framework re-render the UI, interested subscribers, called *Behaviors* can check against the published event to decide if an update should take place.
-In other terms events are *pulled* during the view evaluation phase.
+By published, I mean the current event becomes like an input arguement for the next step, which is to invoke the view (.i.e. render) function.
+All event handling happens inside the this view function.

+The applciation state is represented by functions called *Behaviors*.
+When the framework invokes the view function.
+The top view, as well as child view functions, get the state by invoking the needed Behaviors.
+And those Behaviors check the current pusblished event to decide if they have to update their internal state.

+The main advantage of this approach is there no longer problem of order.
+In the traditional push system, we have to ensure that imperative state updates are performed in the ocrrect order (the famous Flux's `waitFor`).
+In the pull model of UnReact, all updates are automatically performed in the correct order: Because Behaviors are just functions, when a Behavior depends on another Behavior, it justs invoke that Behavior, then the invoked Behavior will update its internal state (if needed) in reaction to the current event.
+Behaviors automatically memoize their results for the same events, so if a Behavior is invoked multiple times within the same event loop, it'll update itself only once.
+All subsequent invocations will return the first result.

 So the process is:

 1- a DOM event is fired
-2- a message is published on the application
-3- the system re-evaluates the view function and patches the DOM (the pull phase)
+2- the system re-evaluates the view function and patches the DOM (the pull phase)

 So in practice, we're not really un-reactive, we just react to event in *lazy* way.